-If you need help with your search, you can call, email, or chat with a trained information specialist at the NCI Contact Center.
+If you need help with your search, you can call, email, or chat with one of our trained information specialists.
 They will need to know details about your cancer, so have your Cancer Details Checklist ready.

 Many cancer centers across the United States, including NCI-Designated Cancer Centers, sponsor or take part in cancer clinical trials.
 The websites of these centers usually have a list of the clinical trials taking place at their institutions.
 Some of the trials included in these lists may not be on NCI's list.

 Keep in mind that the amount of information about clinical trials on these websites can vary.
 You may have to contact a cancer center clinical trials office to get more information about the trials that interest you.